 "Stockport is a borough in the south-east of Greater Manchester.
 It was formerly famous as the centre of the hat-making industry."
 WikiTravel

 Stockport is a borough in the south-east of Greater Manchester.
-Historically, most parts of the town belong in the Cheshire County, but the areas to the North were previously part of Lancashire.
-Dominating the town is the Stockport Viaduct, built in 1840 its brick arches support the mainline railways from Manchester to Birmingham and also towards London over the River Mersey.
+Historically, most parts of the town belong to Cheshire County.
+The areas to the North were previously part of Lancashire.
+Dominating the town is the Stockport Viaduct, built in 1840.
+Its brick arches support the mainline railways from Manchester to Birmingham and towards London over the River Mersey.

-Stockport has a fairly large railway station that lies on the West Coast Mainline.
-There are trains going to London and Birmingham, with less frequent trains going to North Wales, Cardiff, and Shrewsbury.
+Stockport has a large railway station that lies on the West Coast Mainline.
+There are trains from London and Birmingham, with less frequent trains from North Wales, Cardiff, and Shrewsbury.
 Local trains also link the Stockport railway station to Manchester.

-Stockport has a good network of public buses and taking the bus is the best method to get around the city.
+Stockport has a good network of public buses, which is the best method to get around the city.
 The Plaza, located within the city centre, houses a beautifully restored cinema built in the 1930s.
-Regular film shows and theatre productions are being shown at the cinema, with the Christmas pantomime being the most popular show.
+It has a regular schedule of films and theatre productions, with the Christmas pantomime being the most popular show.

-Stockport is also home to the Hat Works, the only museum in the UK that’s solely dedicated to hats and headwear.
-Another famous attraction in the city is the Bramall Hall & Park, which is a beautiful timber-framed Tudor manor house set in 70-acres of land.
-The Stockport Story Museum is a great place to visit if you want to learn more about Stockport’s more than 10,000 years of history.
+Stockport is home to the Hat Works, the only museum in the UK that’s solely dedicated to hats and headwear.
+Another famous attraction in the city is the Bramall Hall & Park, a beautiful timber-framed Tudor manor house set in 70-acres of land.
+The Stockport Story Museum is a great place to visit if you want to learn more about Stockport’s 10,000+ years of history.

 Frequently Asked Questions